UW-Advanced-Robotics-Lab/uwarl-robot_configs/README.md

 - [**2. ⭐ Unified Development :construction:  [Local PC / Summit / WAM] (Melodic/Noetic):**](#2-Unified-Development-construction-Local-PC-Summit-WAM-MelodicNoetic)
   - [2.1 How to commit:](#21-How-to-commit)
   - [2.2 How to Add a new modules under workspace/src:](#22-How-to-Add-a-new-modules-under-workspacesrc)
+  - [2.3 [The Branching Strategy] How to branch for modifications:](#23-The-Branching-Strategy-How-to-branch-for-modifications)
 - [**3.
 ROS UWARL_catkin_ws Usage Guide:**](#3-ROS-UWARL_catkin_ws-Usage-Guide)
   - [3.1 Modifications:](#31-Modifications)
   - [3.2 Commit and Push:](#32-Commit-and-Push)